 There are two small pay parking lots with about 20 spaces for this trailhead that fill up quickly.
 There were parking attendants guiding cars into the lots to wait for spots.
 Luckily, we were able to find a spot to park in about 15 minutes.

 Many people were parking up the road at the Sedona Methodist Church and walking down.
 But with no sidewalks and a slim shoulder, it may not be a safe bet for larger groups or traveling with kids.

 Looking for awesome views, back-to-back?
 Head to Bell Rock and you'll see Courthouse Butte, too.

 This is a great option if you're looking for a quick walk or hike.
 It's just a short walk from the parking lot to this viewpoint.
 Keep hiking for more views closer to (or even on top of) these rock formations.

-This is perhaps the most iconic hike in Sedona – and you’ve got options to get there.
+This is perhaps the most iconic hiking attraction in Sedona – and you've got options to get there.

 Depending on what route you take your hike can be 3.6 miles, 4 miles, or 5.8 miles – or in our case, an 8-mile hike with an accidental turn or two.

 Route 1 is the easiest route but also the most boring.
 The walk on this route to the trailhead is on a flat dirt road shared with ATVs and jeeps.
 The Chuck Wagon Trail is longer but much more interesting.
 The hike starting at the trailhead, while only .8 miles, is mainly uphill and takes some scrambling on rocks.

 Make it to the end of the trail and you will finally reach the famous Devil's Bridge.
 It was raining when we climbed up which made the rocks incredibly slippery and muddy, so we didn't walk across the bridge ourselves.
 But this brave soul took a few steps out.